bruceborrett/meteor-autoform-map/README.md

 **googleMap** google maps specific [options](https://developers.google.com/maps/documentation/javascript/reference#MapOptions).

-**rendered** function called when map is rendered. [google.maps.Map](https://developers.google.com/maps/documentation/javascript/reference#Map) will be passed as an argument.
+**onRendered** function called when map is rendered. [google.maps.Map](https://developers.google.com/maps/documentation/javascript/reference#Map) will be passed as an argument.

 **reverse** if set to `true` lat.lng will be reversed to lng.lat.
 Works only with strings.